-61st session of the UN Commission on the Status of Women is a great opportunity for EQUALITY for Peace and Democracy (EPD) to share its view on Women, Peace and Security and women empowerment in Afghanistan.
+61st session of the UN Commission on the Status of Women is a great opportunity for EQUALITY for Peace and Development (EPD) to share its view on Women, Peace and Security and women empowerment in Afghanistan.
 This event, taking place at the UN Headquarters in New York City on March 13-24, 2017, intends to discuss women’s economic empowerment, achievements in implementation of Millennium Development Goals and indigenous women empowerment.

 Mr. Edrees Omarzad, executive director of EPD, in his remark during this session, highlighted the organization’s achievements in its efforts to ensure and monitor women’s peace and security.
 He mentioned that EPD has established its Provincial Women’s Networks (PWNs) in 15 provinces of Afghanistan supporting the goals of UNSCR 1325 at grassroots level.